tldr-pages/tldr/pages/linux/loadkeys.md

 `loadkeys --console {{/path/to/console}} {{filename}}`

-- In Debian systems (like Ubuntu), install the package console-data using `sudo apt-get install console-data`.
-Then use standard names for keymaps of different locales:
+- Use standard names for keymaps of different locales:

 `loadkeys --console {{path/to/console}} {{uk}}`